-Andrew Gonyea joined HHBJ as an Associate in 2017.
-He is in his fourth year of practice and has significant experience in the areas of complex business litigation and consumer class action litigation.
-His past clients include automotive suppliers, large and small companies, corporate shareholders/LLC members, consumer plaintiffs, and a bankruptcy estate, among others, and he has litigated cases in state and federal courts throughout the country.
-Andrew was named a Rising Star in Business Litigation by Michigan Super Lawyers® in 2017.
+Andrew joined HHBJ as an Associate in 2017.
+He is in his sixth year of practice and has significant experience in the areas of complex business litigation, employment litigation, shareholder rights disputes, and class action litigation.
+He has assisted in the successful representation of a variety of clients, including automotive suppliers, tech companies, insurance companies, LLCs, professional corporations, trusts, shareholders, and consumer plaintiffs.
+Andrew has been recognized as a Rising Star in Business Litigation by Michigan Super Lawyers® since 2017.

-Andrew graduated from the Wayne State University Law School in 2014, and was a Dean’s Scholar and full scholarship recipient.
-He interned with Hon.
-George Caram Steeh, U.S. District Court for the Eastern District of Michigan, and worked as a law clerk at Toyota Motor Engineering & Manufacturing, North America, and Tomkiw Mackewich, PLC.
-He was also a student attorney with the Free Legal Aid Clinic, where he represented indigent clients in family proceedings and helped elderly clients with estate and other legal issues.
+Andrew is a 2014 graduate of the Wayne State University Law School, where he was a Dean’s Scholar and full scholarship recipient.
+While in school he interned with Hon.
+George Caram Steeh, U.S. District Court for the Eastern District of Michigan, and worked as a law clerk at Toyota Motor Engineering & Manufacturing, North America.
+He was also a student attorney with the Free Legal Aid Clinic and Great Lakes Environmental Law Center.

-Prior to law school, Andrew worked in Washington, D.C., as a communications director at the Reserve Officers Association, where he educated members, lawmakers, and the public about ROA’s advocacy efforts and issues affecting the reserve components.
+Andrew previously worked in Washington, D.C. as a communications director at the Reserve Officers Association, where he educated members, lawmakers, and the public about the Association’s advocacy efforts and issues affecting the reserve components.
 He also completed a press internship with U.S. Senator Debbie Stabenow.
 He attended Detroit Catholic Central High School and received his B.A. in Political Science from the University of Michigan in 2009.